Leaderboard

 6 points

-To promote this summer's release of Beverly Hills Cop IV, they've been airing the first three movies on TV a lot.
+11. To promote this summer's release of Beverly Hills Cop IV, they've been airing the first three movies on TV a lot.
 I was watching Beverly Hills Cop II and I noticed the bad guy's henchman is Paul Guilfoyle (Milton Glanz in Death and the Lady).
 Then I noticed the daughter of the murder victim is Deborah Adair (the hooker in Streetwise).
 It turns out AndrewRemington already documented in another thread a bunch of MV actors in that movie.
 Deborah/Alice Adair from “Streetwise” Brian O’Connor from “Baby Blues” Dean Stockwell from “Bushido” Tom Bower from “Bushido” Paul Guilfoyle from “Death and the Lady” Chris Rock from “Missing Hours” Frank Pesce from “Home Invaders” Robert Pastorelli from “Down from the Count Part II” There's a reason: the movie had the same casting director as MV - Bonnie Timmerman.
-I also noticed a shootout scene that looked familiar: We see a camera shot of this same location setting up a scene in Yankee Dollar:6 points
+I also noticed a shootout scene that looked familiar: We see a camera shot of this same location setting up a scene in Yankee Dollar:

 6 points